Ayato-san/tailwind-plugin/README.md

 - `child:` select childs
 - `sibling:` select sibling
 - `not-data:` when not have specified data tag
-- `group-not-data:` when not have specified data tag on group
+- `group-not-data:` when not have specified data tag on group elment
+- `peer-not-data:` when not have specified data tag on sibling element

 list of differents theme customization